RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Because FHE operations are computationally expensive, and strategy 1 requires significantly more FHE operations for matching on `[a-z]` regex logic, it is much better to go with strategy 2.

+### Matching

+There are a lot of regex pattern matching engines.
+It's been built many times.
+It's been researched thoroughly.
+There are different strategies possible here.
+A straight forward strategy is to directly recurse into our RegExpr value and apply the necessary matching operations onto the content.
+In a way this is nice, because it allows us to link the RegExpr structure directly to the matching semantics.
+Resulting in code that is easier to understand/maintain/etc.

+Alternatively, there exists an algorithm that transforms the AST (ie the RegExpr in our case) into a Deterministic Finite Automata (DFA).
+Normally this is a favorable approach in terms of efficiency, because the derived DFA can be walked over without needing to backtrack (whereas the former strategy cannot prevent backtracking).
+This means that the content can be walked over from character to character, and depending on what the character exactly is at this cursor, the DFA is conjuctively traveled in a definite direction which ultimately leads us to the `yes, there is a match` or the `no, there is no match`.
+There is a small upfront cost of having to translate the AST into the DFA, but the lack of backtracking during the matching generally makes up for this (especially if the content that is matched against is significantly big).

+In our case though we are matching on encrypted content.
+We have no way to know what the character at our cursor is, and therefore no way to find this definite direction to go forward to in the DFA.
+Therefore, I don't think that translating the AST into the DFA helps us the way it does in normal regex pattern matching engines.
+And for this reason I opted for the former strategy, because it allows for matching logic that is easier to understand.

 # How to apply the example implementation in your own code